Ireland is home so some amazingly funny folk! Check out our top picks for the best Irish comedians in this list, did your favourite make it?

 10. Maeve Higgins – one of our favourite famous Irish comedians

 Originally from Cobh in County Cork, this female jokester first took to the stage in 2005.
-Since then, she has killed the competition and firmly become one of Ireland’s funniest females.
+Since then, she has killed the competition and firmly become one of Ireland’s funniest females for her hilarious comedy routines.

 She has performed in comedy festivals worldwide and on radio stations (such as Today FM – her debut show).
 She took part in our much-loved, now nostalgic, Naked Camera and even had her own show Maeve Higgins’ Fancy Vittles in 2009.

-She currently lives in New York City and hangs around with a gaggle of other giggle-worthy gurus such as Amy Schumer.
+She currently lives in New York City and hangs around with a gaggle of other giggle-worthy gurus and comedy stars such as Amy Schumer.
+See where she ranks on an alternative list of the best Irish comedians of all time.

 9. Dermot Morgan – known for his hilarious portrayal of Father Ted

-This comedy legend was iconized over his term playing Father Ted Crilly in the hilarious British sitcom, Father Ted.
+This comedy legend was iconized over his term playing Father Ted Crilly in the hilarious Irish comedy sketch, Father Ted.

 Sadly, Morgan passed away the day after filming the last episode of Father Ted, but his memory lives on still.